michaelsbradleyjr/docker-dns-local/README.md

 #### Apply Configuration

+*--output from config change should appear in the docker logs terminal--*

 ### Verify

-Now, from another machine (e.g. a mac running the vbox docker host), try running:
+Now, from the development machine (e.g. a mac running the vbox docker host), try running:

 ```
 host somehost.sub.example.com 192..